bhollands/UWOC_ML_Equalizer-Dissertation-/README.md

 The succsessful ML Code is in the in folder "Echo_State_Network_DeepESN".

+The Bit Error Rate calculation was done in the "BER_Calculator.m" file.

 More Detailed readme.txt files are written in the specific folders

 ---Instrictions to run MLP with PSO---